cdfmlr/pyflowchart/README.md

 ```
 cond(align-next=no)=>condition: Yes or No?
 ...
 cond(yes,right)->op
 ```

 ## Python to Flowchart

-PyFlowchart can also translate your Python Codes into Flowcharts.
+PyFlowchart can also translate your Python code into flowcharts.

-For example, you got a `simple.py`:
+For example, let's say you have a Python file called `simple.py` with the following code:

 ```python
 def foo(a, b):